Stephen Moulton Babcock: Legacy

 Babcock died in 1931, in Madison, Wisconsin, from a heart attack suffered during a heat wave.
 His estate was left to the University of Wisconsin–Madison College of Agriculture.
 By a decision of the deans, a housing cooperative for male students studying agriculture was established in the Babcock home and named in his honor.
 Babcock House is the oldest continuously operating student housing cooperative in Wisconsin and is now open to male and female students of any course of study.
+Currently, the alumni board treasurer is Alex Held.

 In 1948, the Institute of Food Technologists created the Stephen M. Babcock Award (now the Babcock-Hart Award) in honor of Babcock's achievements.
 Additionally, the Food Science Department building at the University of Wisconsin in Madison was named in Babcock's honor in 1952.
 The Institute of International Dairy Research and Development at Wisconsin was also named in Babcock's honor.